kadirefe-dilek/kadirefe-dilek/README.md

 ### Hi I'm Kadir 👋

-### I am a university student interested in programming and sharing some of my work at this account.
+### I am a university student interested in programming and I share some of my work at this account.

 You can also find me on LinkedIn [here](https://www.linkedin.com/in/kadir-efe-dilek-97594b1b2/).